Apply Now

 DETAILS

-critical thinking to practice the application of health assessment findings to nursing practice.
-During this nonclinical lab, the student will analyze data collected during a complete health assessment.
-The health assessment data collected consists of a complete health history and physical assessment including laboratory values, level of wellness, environment, health practices and goals, psychosocial, mental, nutritional, and transcultural considerations.
+This health assessment course familiarizes the student with normal and abnormal health assessments of clients across the lifespan.
+The student will identify and utilize the principles of diagnosis, reasoning, and critical thinking to practice the application of health assessment findings to nursing practice.
+During this non-clinical lab, the student will analyze data collected during a complete health assessment.
+The health assessment data collected consists of a complete health history and physical assessment including laboratory values, level of wellness, environment, health practices and goals, psychosocial, mental, nutritional and transcultural considerations.

 Prerequisites & Corequisites: View here